xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 and will not care what the underlying editor is.
 Since the parser will continue to populate the model data debugging shall continue to work.

-5.6 Find declaration and find references

-To satisfy the requirements, a mechanism must be introduced to locate declarations and references of model elements.

-5.6.1 Find declaration

-For the find declaration functionality, a new CME would have to be introduced in the OAL editor when an identifier is selected.
-A mapper would need to be implemented which could map a model element reference identifier to its referenced model element.
-We have already created such a mapper for MASL which was used with problem markers in the snippet editor.
-We would need to extend this mechanism to work for OAL.
-Once the reference is mapped to the declared model element, `handleOpen` can be invoked to reveal the element in the proper view.

 ### 6. Work Required

 6.1 Editor (B1, AE1, AE2, AE5, AE6, AE7)